As a business owner, you know that to be successful in today’s world you need to have a strong online presence.

 This is where many businesses fail when it comes to SEO.
 They create content for the sake of creating content, without really thinking about whether or not it’s valuable or informative.
 As a result, their content doesn’t get shared or ranked highly by search engines.

 So every time you create content, make sure you have a goal in mind.
 Which topic is the content on?
 What do you want your audience to do after they see the content?
 Is there a lead generation/ sales funnel?
+Start with a content outline.

 You should also work on your search engine positioning and regularly update your content to keep them fresh and relevant for your audience and for search engines.